Cluedo (Australian game show): British cancellation

 Upon its announcement, The Financial Times expressed surprise at the concept and questioned whether its participants "had more pride" than to take part, wondering if a televised snakes and ladders would be next.
 Evening Herald felt it "pales disappointingly in comparison" to the board game, deeming it "trite", "stilted", "obvious", and "crass" for "trying to convince its audience what a good time they're having and how much their brains are being stretched".
-On July 25, 1990, John Chambers of Evening Herald admitted that while he was planning to watch, "it could be utterly awful, then again that could be its true appeal".
+On 25 July 1990, John Chambers of Evening Herald admitted that while he was planning to watch, "it could be utterly awful, then again that could be its true appeal".
 That month, Sandwell Evening Mail surmised that in attempting to convert one of the most popular board games to television, the result revealed the game's boringness to millions of viewers, and was caricaturisish for instance featuring a "panto-style ya-boo exchange" with the 'grand jury' studio audience.
-Aberdeen Evening Express wrote the seires "reduced a popular board game to a travesty of amateurish dramatics", criticising the "third-rate reconstructions and awful lineup of has-been personalities [with] careers dead and buried long ago" which "provided even less tension than an average session of the cardboard original" and "deliver[ing some rather ropey, semi-improvised dialogue"; the newspaper further commented "the board game’s strength lies in exercising the mind to imagine the crime, its motives and execution in a limited environment, but any hint of mystery was lost as the TV form flabbily fleshed the whole thing out to no advantage".
+Aberdeen Evening Express wrote the series "reduced a popular board game to a travesty of amateurish dramatics", criticising the "third-rate reconstructions and awful lineup of has-been personalities [with] careers dead and buried long ago" which "provided even less tension than an average session of the cardboard original" and "deliver[ing some rather ropey, semi-improvised dialogue"; the newspaper further commented "the board game’s strength lies in exercising the mind to imagine the crime, its motives and execution in a limited environment, but any hint of mystery was lost as the TV form flabbily fleshed the whole thing out to no advantage".